Genealogically useful, misattributed and false DNA matches

 proven or disproven by a biased methodology.
 A biased methodology may

-demonstrate a relationship in the correct direction, but will
+demonstrate a relationship in the correct direction, but, depending on the direction of the bias, will

-exaggerate (or understate) the strength of the relationship.
+either exaggerate or understate the strength of the relationship.

 - because the relationship between the cM and Mb scales is